romanwrites/dev_cheatsheet/tools/windows_cmd_powershell.md

-# Windows cmd and powershell
+# Windows cmd & powershell

 ## CMD
 Find out where is java